 |Equifax Information Services, LLC

 Chester, PA 19016-2000

 Once received, the credit bureau has thirty (30) days to respond to the inquiry (unless they find the inquiry senseless).
-At this time they will also send all applicable data relating to the dispute to the entity that originally provided the information.
+At this time, they will also send all applicable data relating to the dispute to the entity that originally provided the information.
 Once received by the original provider, it is their duty to review all information pertaining to the dispute.
-Should they discover the info isn’t accurate, it’s their responsibility to inform all three (3) credit bureaus so the information can be corrected in the reports.
+Should they discover the information isn’t accurate, they will inform all three (3) credit bureaus so the information can be corrected.

 After the completion of the investigation, the results will be sent to the consumer via mail.

 Positive Result (Change to Report)

 If the investigation results in a change to the credit report, the consumer will be mailed the following documents:

 - A free copy of their report (with the change(s) added); and

 - The contact info of the creditor (“information provider”) that originally sent the disputed information.

 At this point, the consumer will have completed the dispute.
 No further action would be required.